NLP-crunchers/Multilingual-QA-Based-On-BERT/README.md

 make
 ```

-* How to implement a sample text:
+* How to implement it on a sample text:

 ```Bash
 echo "doch jetzt ist der Held gefallen . ||| but now the hero has fallen ." >> sample.txt